‘Persona 5’ Guts Guide: Atlus Reveals How To Raise A Character’s Guts In Their New RPG

 Study at the Library

 According to Attack of the Fanboy, the quickest and most efficient way to raise your character’s guts is by studying.
 Whilst video games usually offer a medium to avoid studying, if you want to raise your character’s guts in Persona 5, you’re going to have to head to the library.
 Once in the library, find an open study desk and simply start studying.
-The low-effort method shouldn’t take you all that long and you’ll likely see a considerable boost in guts for your character.
+The low-effort method shouldn’t take you all that long, and you’ll likely see a considerable boost in guts for your character.
 What’s more, studying also boosts your knowledge stat.

 Take on the Big Bang Burger Challenge